French invasion of Russia: Retreat

-The Battle of Maloyaroslavets, a testament to Kutuzov's strategic acumen, forced the French Army to retrace its steps along the Old Smolensk road, reversing their previous eastward advance.
-Kutuzov's tactical brilliance extended further as he employed partisan tactics, repeatedly striking at vulnerable points to prevent any potential southern retreat.
-As the French retreat devolved into chaos, bands of Cossacks (under Matvei Platov, Vasily Orlov-Denisov and Denis Davydov) along with agile Russian cavalry, launched relentless assaults on isolated French units foraging for supplies.
-Maintaining a fully supplied army became an insurmountable challenge due to the vast stretches of uninterrupted forests.
-The absence of grazing fields and fodder took a heavy toll on the surviving horses, resulting in the demise of nearly all of them due to either starvation or their use as sustenance by starving soldiers.
-Depleted of their mounts, the French cavalry faced dissolution, compelling generals and troopers alike to proceed on foot.
-The scarcity of horses also forced the abandonment of numerous cannons, limbers and caissons, a loss that significantly weakened Napoleon's forces in subsequent campaigns.
-A wagon or a piece of artillery could not be transported across even the smallest ravine without the loss of 12 to 15 horses.
-Starvation and disease ravaged the troops, exacerbating their already dire circumstances.
-Defeats at Vyazma, Polotsk and Krasny further diminished the strength of the Grande Armée.
-In a letter to Emperor Francis I of Austria, his father-in-law, Napoleon would later lament these setbacks:
+The Battle of Maloyaroslavets, showcasing Kutuzov's strategic maneuvering, compelled the French Army to return to the same Smolensk road they had previously traveled eastward.
+To further thwart any southern retreat by the French, Kutuzov implemented partisan strategies repeatedly striking at vulnerable points in their supply lines.
+As the retreating French formation fragmented and dispersed, bands of Cossacks (under Matvei Platov, Vasily Orlov-Denisov and Denis Davydov) and nimble Russian cavalry launched assaults on isolated foraging French units.
+Fully supplying the army became an insurmountable challenge due to the uninterrupted stretches of forests.
+The absence of grazing fields and fodder took a toll on the surviving horses, leading to the demise of nearly all due to either starvation or their use as sustenance by starving soldiers.
+The French cavalry, bereft of horses, faced dissolution, forcing generals and cavalrymen to traverse on foot.
+The scarcity of horses necessitated abandoning numerous cannons and wagons, a loss that significantly weakened Napoleon's armies throughout subsequent campaigns.
+Starvation and disease plagued the troops, exacerbating the dire circumstances.